St. Aloysius’ College

 A Bridge Between Junior Cycle and Senior Cycle.

-Our Transition Year programme is designed to help our students grow from the somewhat teacher-led, dependent learner found primarily at Junior Cycle into a more independent, autonomous and creative learner.
-The programme is learning-led and aims to prepare students appropriately for the increased academic rigour of the Leaving Certificate while providing a variety and breadth of learning experiences that will encourage our students to grow on a personal and social level.
+Our Transition Year programme is designed to help our students grow from the somewhat teacher-dependent learner found primarily at Junior Cycle into the more independent, autonomous and creative learner that will thrive in Senior Cycle and beyond.
+The programme is student and parent driven meaning that it is learning-led and aims to prepare students appropriately for the academic demands of the Leaving Certificate while providing a variety and breadth of developmental learning experiences that will encourage our students to grow on a personal and social level.

 Our Transition Year programme helps our students' educational progress through developing their self-awareness, enhancing their knowledge of work and career possibilities, increasing their understanding of roles and responsibilities and crucially developing their critical thinking, creative problem-solving and communication skills.